sleweke-bayer/CADET/doc/modelling/unit_operations/multi_channel_transport_model.rst

 The cross-section area :math:`A_N` is individually specified for each channel (see :numref:`fig-variable-areas`).
 The MCT is agnostic to the shape of these cross sections, while their ratio determines the distribution of the volumetric flow.

-The cross-section area :math:`A_N` is individually specified for each channel (see :numref:`fig-variable-areas`).
-The MCT is agnostic to the shape of these cross sections, while their ratio determines the distribution of the volumetric flow.

-FixMe: Ideally add an example from another field.

 .. _fig-variable-areas:
 .. figure:: mct_variable_areas.png